cscorley/dissertation/chapters/2_related/2_flt.md

 literals negatively impacts the accuracy of the FLT.
 Most importantly, they show that configuration parameters taken from the machine learning and natural language processing (NLP) communities are not good choices for software.
-@Dit-etal_2011a show that better term splitting techniques are needed for software TR.
+@Dit-etal_2011a show the need for better term splitting techniques for software TR.

 @Bassett-Kraft_2013 present a various term weighting schemes based on the